House panel approves Trump charges, sets up impeachment vote - The Observers - France 24

 Trump, who rejects the impeachment process as a "witch hunt," sought to show he was hard at work during the vote, tweeting about a trade agreement reached with China.

-But White House Press Secretary Stephanie Grisham slammed the committee vote as the "shameful end" to a "desperate charade."
+But White House Press Secretary Stephanie Grisham slammed the Judiciary Committee vote as the "shameful end" to a "desperate charade."

 "The president looks forward to receiving in the Senate the fair treatment and due process which continues to be disgracefully denied to him by the House," she said.

-Startled Republicans bitterly accused Nadler of running a "kangaroo court."
-One them, congressman Louie Gohmert, called the proceedings "Stalinesque."

-But Democrats said they did not want to be accused of taking such a momentous action against the president in the dead of night.

-Congresswoman Pramila Jayapal, who appeared to hold up a pocket copy of the US Constitution as she cast her votes, said she was not acting against Trump as a person.
+House Democrat Pramila Jayapal, who appeared to hold up a pocket copy of the US Constitution as she cast her votes on the articles of impeachment, said her vote was not against Trump as a person.

-"It is a vote for the Constitution and for 'We, the People,'" she said in statement, quoting the preamble to the charter.
+"It is a vote for the Constitution and for 'We, the People,'" she said in statement, quoting the preamble to the constitution.

-But Republicans have circled the wagons around their president, insisting he has done no wrong and accusing Democrats of dangerous overreach.

-"Democrats are attempting to knee-cap our democracy" and have "gravely abused their power," the Judiciary Committee's ranking Republican Doug Collins said in a statement.

 © 2019 AFP